American eel (Anguilla rostrata)

 - The number of American eels has dropped dramatically and the species is under review for endangered species status.

-- At the Robert Barrett Fishway there are 5 eelways, ramps they can climb at night, that aid the Connecticut River population migrate upstream.
+- At the Robert Barrett Fishway there are five eelways or ramps they can climb at night, that aid the Connecticut River population upstream migration.

 - Unlike other fish, eels can swim backwards and forwards and twist rapidly.
 To get a bite of a larger fish, they grab on with their teeth and spin their bodies 6 to 14 times per second.
 Fishermen who catch eels report that they spin wildly on the line.